 - Showing cleverness like many DIY projects like making flashlights from film canisters probably saves you only $1.95, if that, and they look weird!
 Forget about salad bowl light modifiers, you spent thousands of dollars on that camera, spring for $25 for a real light modifier.

-- Focusing on photographic intent, message rather than showing off technique (when it shows, it is poorly applied anyway!)
+- Focusing on photographic intent and message rather than showing off technique (when it shows, it is poorly applied anyway!)

 - Avoiding clichés, your lighthouse reflection in that puddle will look just like the other 143,245 (yes they all have that seagull too!)
 A Google search of “lighthouse” yields 99,400,000 results, yours is probably one of them.

-- Photograph to improve your vision and understanding rather than to impress judges, if you can bring yourself to doing it stop competing; you will see a marked change in your work.
+- Try to photograph to improve your vision and understanding rather than to impress judges if you can bring yourself to doing it stop competing; you will see a marked change in your work.